pymander/pymander.github.io/_posts/2023-12-04-emacsconf.md

 I watched a talk about [Hyperbole](https://www.gnu.org/software/hyperbole/) again this year.
 This is an Emacs package that I would really love to figure out how to use, but it just doesn't integrate cleanly into my configuration nor my workflow.
 I tried it last year and got kind of annoyed at it.
 I gave it another try during [Rob Weiner's talk](https://emacsconf.org/2023/talks/hyperamp/), but this time I couldn't even get Hyperbole to properly set itself up.
 Anyhow, I gave up on it again.
 Until next year, Hyperbole!

 Now [Hyperdrive](https://ushin.org/hyperdrive/hyperdrive-manual.html), on the other hand, was something new and interesting.
 Joseph Turner and Protesilaos Stavrou gave a talk on [hyperdrive.el: Peer-to-peer filesystem in Emacs](https://emacsconf.org/2023/talks/hyperdrive/).
-I went to set it up, and /it just worked/.
+Set up was extremely simple; /it just worked/.
 I was quickly able to share hyperdrive files and links with others.
-I am not sure yet what my use-case for Hyperdrive will be, but I look forward to watching this project develop.
+It remains to be seen what my use-case for Hyperdrive will be, but I look forward to watching this project develop.

 ## EMMS